Research at Maimonides

 Institutional Review Board

-The Maimonides Institutional Review Board (IRB) is a group of physicians, nurses, pharmacists, research scientists and community members committed to protecting the rights and welfare of human subjects who participate in research studies.
+The Maimonides Institutional Review Board (IRB) is a group of physicians, nurses, pharmacists, scientists and community members committed to protecting the rights and welfare of human subjects who participate in research studies.
 The IRB meets monthly to review, discuss, monitor, review and approve human subjects research studies which have the potential to contribute to generalizable scientific knowledge and comply with federal and state laws and regulations, as well as Medical Center policies and standards.

 Director, Human Research Protections: Sara Meeder